DjouliCorn/The-Queen-Chocolaterie/README.md

 When connected as client :

 - show all chocolates available in the shop
-- search for specific chocolates by name or by categories
+- search for specific chocolates by name or by categorie

 When connected as administrator :